m-zakeri/OpenUnderstand/docs/index.md

 * Only variables have value.
 * Classes that are not in project are Unknown.

 ## API
 There is a designed and read-to-use API in `db/api.py` for querying the database and checking the results with Understand.
-The API is exactly the same as Understand's API.
+The API is exactly the same as Understand's API to be compatible with Understand tool.

 ### Initializing the database

 ```python
 from db.api import create_db
 from db.fill import main